Paths

 Animated demonstration showing that merged data objects are only available when every path in a group has compatible step outputs

-Merged data objects are only available when *every* Path in a group has a Step that creates, updates, or fetches an object of the same type
+Merged data objects are only available when *every* path in a group has a step that creates, updates, or fetches an object of the same type.

 Good to know